ElecYT/Elecs-Custom-Items-and-Cosmetics/README.md

 ## About **Elec's Custom Items and Cosmetics**
 **Elec's Custom Items and Cosmetics**  is a **free** and **100% customizable** items solution for **Java**!
 It's easy to install and customize! <br>

-❤️ Found this helpful?
+❤️ Find this helpful?
 Please support me! ❤️ <br>
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W519BLK3)

 ## Examples